< Go to Stroller & Car Seat Combos

 Bugaboo Bee3 Combo Review

-Bottom line: Stylish with easy car seat attachment
+Bottom line: Stylish stroller with easy car seat attachment

-The Bugaboo Bee 3 earned the highest overall score in this review with a 77 out of 100.
-It is the easiest product to attach a car seat to, and it has a nice easy to use one hand fold and auto-locking mechanism.
+The Bugaboo Bee3 earned the third highest overall score in this review with a 73 out of 100.
+It is one of the easiest product to attach a car seat to, and it has a nice easy to use one hand fold and auto-locking mechanism.
 With all around shocks, single action brakes, and an under seat storage bin, the Bee is an interesting choice for car seat combination and won a Top Pick for Urban Use.
-There are some downsides to this stroller, however, including the higher price tag and the 8.8 lb storage capacity (which is low compared to the competition), but depending on your lifestyle and needs, you might be able to overlook these flaws in favor of the sleek design and stylish good looks.
+There are some downsides to this stroller, however, including the higher price tag and the 8.8 lb storage capacity (which is low compared to the competition), but depending on your lifestyle and needs, you might be able to overlook these flaws for the sleek design and stylish good looks.

 This chart shows a comparison of the overall scores for the products we tested in this review.
-The Bugaboo Bee3 is shown in blue with the top rank for the group.
+The Bugaboo Bee3 is shown in blue.

 The sections below provide additional details on how the Bee performed during testing compared to the competition.
 The individual scores in each metric were used to calculate the overall score.